-This updated article highlights one approach to evaluating the selection of eDiscovery vendors that may help decision makers by providing an objective framework useful for the competitive comparison and contrasting of subjective evaluation elements.
-While the components and ratings used in the approach may be adjusted and weighted based on the experiences and preference of evaluators, the framework is beneficial for ensuring a holistic evaluation process for determining vendor viability.
+This article highlights one approach to evaluating the selection of eDiscovery vendors that may help decision-makers by providing an objective framework useful for the competitive comparison and contrasting of subjective evaluation elements.
+While the components and ratings used in the approach may be adjusted and weighted based on the experiences and preferences of evaluators, the framework is beneficial for ensuring a holistic evaluation process for determining vendor viability.

 According to Intelligent Voice Limited CEO Ben Shellie, “We are delighted to combine Intelligent Voice’s optimized voice retrieval and accelerated voice review with HaystackID’s expertise in data analytics and discovery workflows for high-volume, high-value matters.
 Intelligent Voice’s daily and intra-day utilization reporting and proprietary audio review workflows augment the defensible, cost-predictable discovery management programs for which HaystackID is renowned.”

 Based on a compilation of research from analyst firms and industry expert reports in the electronic discovery arena, the following “Top 100+Provider” list provides a short listing that may be useful in the consideration of eDiscovery providers.
 This listing is taken primarily from eDiscovery provider mentions in selected key formal industry reports and surveys published between August 2011 and today.

 From LexisNexis to Nextpoint and from acquisitions to investments, the abridged listing of eDiscovery merger, acquisition, and investment (M&A+I) events seeks to consolidate and highlight key eDiscovery-related investment events and corresponding event dates, company involvement, and known event investment amounts.
 The general consideration for inclusion in this running listing is the public announcement of an investment event by an organization that offers an eDiscovery solution as part of their overall offering portfolio regardless of their core business.